natgeo-wong/ExploreWTGSpace/README.md

 # ExploreWTGSpace

+Small project code repository to explore the various parameters that affect the WTG approximation in a 3D version of SAM.

+### Some Admin

 This code base is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
 > ExploreWTGSpace